RichardPar/esp_slip_router/README.md

 # esp_slip_router

+Changes : Using NodeMCU 0.9
+Serial routed to ALT-FUNCTION UART on 13/14 (I think its those numbers) As there is no flow control, slattach -L is required.
+If you want to avoid this, then wire RTS/CTS lines

 A SLIP to WiFi router

 This is an implementation of a SLIP (Serial Line IP - RFC1055) router on the ESP8266.
 It can be used as simple (and slow) network interface to get WiFi connectivity.
 The ESP can act as STA or as AP.
 It transparently forwards any IP traffic through it.
 As it uses NAT no routing entries are required on the other side.